MartinBradbury/MEB-wildlife-photography/README.md

 ## User Testing

-The website has been published on GitHub pages and I have shared it with friends and family.
-I have received feedback on the website and implemented slight changes to the design, layout and text.
+The website has been published on GitHub pages and I have shared it with friends, family and peer-code-review on slack.
+Following feedback from these sources and from my mentor I have implemented slight changes to the design, layout and responsiveness of the website.

 ## Lighthouse results:
+* Mobile
 ![MEB Wildlife Photography Mobile](assets/images/lighthousem.png)
+* Desktop
 ![MEB Wildlife Photography Desktop](assets/images/lighthoused.png)

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.